aedenj/apache-flink-kotlin-starter/README.md

 In order to stop the job run `make flink-stop`

+### Observing the Job in Action

+After starting the job with one of the methods above, let's observe it reading an writing a message from one Kafak topic to another.

+1. Start the job using one of the methods above.
+2. In a new terminal start a Kafka producer by running `make start-producer topic='source'`
+3. You'll see the prompt `>`.
+Enter the message `1:{ message: "Hello World!" }`
+4. Navigate to the [Kafdrop](http://localhost:8001/) and view the messages both the `source` and `destination` topics.
+   If not already so then be sure to change the format from AVRO to DEFAULT or else you won't see anything.

+You should see the message `1:{ message: "Hello World!" }` in both topics.

 ## Monitoring Flink

 Both Prometheus and Grafana are available via Docker.
 In addition the Prometheus exporter has been enabled in the